Senior Content Specialist Matt Wilson shares his knowledge of how local SEO aimed at specific parts of town can benefit your business.

 Your Google My Business page is your business profile on Google, helping you be in control of how your business appears online.
 This includes details about your business that your potential customers will find useful, such as your location, your hours of operation, customer reviews and pictures and videos.
 You can manage customer reviews as well.

-Another vital part of Google My Business is having a description of what your business does that includes keywords, improving your local SEO.
+Another vital part of Google My Business is having a description of what your business does that include keywords, improving your local SEO.

 Use Google My Business to share posts about and in turn, convert leads.
 They disappear a week after being posted, so you need to keep your posts up to date.
 There are four types of posts, all of which should end with a call to action: